luky2110/luky-purple-hyprland-dots/README.md

 Some stuff you may need can be found at https://www.youtube.com/@lukyboy2110

-Some examples would be: Setup Monitors, Setup Default Applications..
+Some examples would be: Setup Monitors, Setup Default Applications.

 # Credits